Nasirean Ethics

 Nasirean Ethics (اخلاق ناصری) is a 13th-century Persian book in philosophical ethics written by Khaje Nasir al-Din al-Tusi.
 This book is divided into three part: ethics, domestic economy and politics.

-Author
+Author and title

 Nasir al-Din al-Tusi was Persian philosopher, mathematician, and theologian that was born into Shia family in Tus in 1201.
 He was of the Ismaili, and subsequently Twelver Shia Islamic belief.
 Nasir al-Din has about 150 works in different languages (Persian, Arabic).

+The work is dedicated to Nasir al-Din Abu al-Fath Abd al-Rahim ibn Abi Mansur, the Nizari Ismaili governor of Quhistan who was a close friend and patron of al-Tusi.

 Reason of writing

 At the end of thirteen century, Nasir al-Din al-Tusi wrote this book when he was in Quhistan to response to request of Nasir al-Din Abu al-Fath Abd al-Rahim ibn Abi Mansur, a Nizari Ismaili governor, for translating a famous Arabic book, Tahdhib al-Akhlaq, that was written by Miskawayh.
 The Miskawayh's book was about ethics but Nasir al-Din al-Tusi added the parts of domestic economy and politics of his work.